Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

-        -- Use 245 if we're on Custom Roles for TTT earlier than version 1.2.5 -- 245 is summation of the ASCII values for the characters "S", "U", and "M" WIN_SUMMONER = GenerateNewWinID and GenerateNewWinID() or 245 end)
+        -- Use 245 if we're on Custom Roles for TTT earlier than version 1.2.5 -- 245 is summation of the ASCII values for the characters "S", "U", and "M" WIN_SUMMONER = GenerateNewWinID and GenerateNewWinID() or 245

+        if CLIENT then
+            LANG.AddToLanguage("english", "win_summoner", "The {role}'s minions have overwhelmed their enemies!")
+        end
+    end)

     if SERVER then